 Common Complications in Family Claims

-- Estranged or divorced parents may still be eligible to file, which can lead to tension.
+- Estranged or divorced parents may also still qualify to file, which can create friction.

-- Children from different marriages may disagree on how to proceed.
+- Children from other marriages may disagree on what to do.

-- Some relatives may be unaware that a negligent death claim is even underway.
+- Other relatives might not even know that a negligent death action is ongoing.